South Norwood: History

 The area was originally covered by the Great North Wood, which was a natural oak forest that covered four miles (6 km) of south London.
 Apart from South Norwood, the wood covered Upper Norwood, West Norwood (known as Lower Norwood until 1885) and the Woodside and Gipsy Hill areas.

 References to rents being paid for a coppice called Cholmerden in the area date to the 1400s.
 By the 1670s the site had been developed into the grounds of Goat House.
 Handley's Brickworks' seven chimneys once dominated the landscape of the area.
 It has been demolished and the site changed into grassland and a lake, called Brickfields Meadow.

 The Croydon Canal was constructed in the early 19th century, running from New Cross to the site of West Croydon station.
 As it passed through South Norwood, pubs sprang up near its course.
 The Jolly Sailor still stands at the intersection of South Norwood Hill and High Street.
 The Ship, a few yards to the east, was beside the loading point for bricks from a nearby brick field across what is now the High Street.
 The passageway through which bricks passed to the canal is still there.
 The Goat House pub (which has since been demolished) was said to have been named after an island in the canal on which goats were kept.

 Jolly-sailor station opened in 1839 by the London and Croydon Railway.
 It was listed as Jolly-sailor near Beulah Spa on fare lists and timetables and renamed 'Norwood' in 1846.
 The station was immediately adjacent to a level crossing over Portland Road, making it slightly further north than the site currently occupied by Norwood Junction station.
 As part of the construction works for the atmospheric-propulsion system, the world's first railway flyover was constructed south of Tennison Road, to carry the new atmospheric-propulsion line over the conventional steam line below.
 In 1847, the atmospheric propulsion experiment was abandoned.

 In 1848 South Norwood remained a small hamlet, however the following 10–20 years rapid development occurred with the construction of roads and the Selhurst Park estate.
 The area gained its own parish church, Holy Innocents, in 1895.
-Much of the growth of the area was the result of William Ford Stanley, who constructed a factory in the area in 1867 and established a technical school here in 1902 (now the Stanley Halls).
+Much of the growth of the area was the result of William Ford Stanley, who constructed a precision instrument factory in the area in 1867 and established a technical school here in 1902 (now the Stanley Halls).

 Further development occurred throughout the 20th century with the building of terraced houses and public housing developments.
 Large numbers of immigrants from the Caribbean settled here and the area retains a large black population.

 In 1966, a dog called Pickles discovered, under a bush in Beulah Hill, the FIFA World Cup Jules Rimet Trophy, which had been stolen from an exhibition of rare stamps at Westminster Central Hall.